 Follow the links below to find out more about the different locations within each building type that could benefit from an air curtain installation.

-This is an approved AIA course (1.0 LU/HSW hour), and it also qualifies for GBCI, RCEP, and many other organizations’ continuing education requirements.
+*This is an approved AIA course (1.25 LU/HSW hour), and it also qualifies for GBCI, RCEP, and many other organizations’ continuing education requirements.
+Under USGBC rule, it qualifies as a 1.0 CE hour.